RoA-Adventure-Mode-Team/Rivals-of-Aether-Adventure-Mode/README.md

 Anything we can't do in Workshop stage coding (file access/read/write, zoom, viewport changes, streaming assets, removing Sein, etc) is also not possible in AM.

+#### Workshop Character Limitations

+Due to how collision is coded with stage artices, base cast and custom character articles might behave weirdly.
+For character creators, this is a very simple fix - in collision detection scripts, you need to add a check for `obj_stage_article_solid` for solid collisions and `obj_stage_article_platform` for platforms.

+Another bit is on-hit effects by default do not work since we cannot call on hit from our article enemies.
+Thankfully, you can copy the on-hit code into a local user_event on your character and specify it's number via `hit_player_event` and AM will use that as a sudo-on-hit script for the enemies.

 #### Online Multiplayer Support?

 Online Multiplayer is something that was initially scoped in but with further changes to the online system on its way it's something we can't officially support fully at this time.
-We've made efforts to make sure that our gameplay code is client-independent however this does not preclude desyncs due to loading and lag and multiplayer may be very unstable.
-Feel free to submit bugs about this feature, just no promises it'll be 100% working at any time :P
+We've made efforts to make sure that our gameplay code is client-independent - however this does not preclude desyncs due to loading and lag and multiplayer may be very unstable.
+Feel free to submit bugs about this feature, just no promises it'll get to be 100% working.

 ### Core Engine Changes